HealthLinkBC File #12d, October 2013

 What are possible reactions after the vaccine?

-Common reactions to the influenza vaccine or flu shot include soreness, redness and swelling where the vaccine was given.
+Common reactions to the inactivated influenza vaccine or flu shot include soreness, redness and swelling where the vaccine was given.
 Other symptoms can include fever, headache, aching muscles and fatigue that may last 1 to 2 days.
-Fewer than 1 in 20 people may have a cough, sore throat, hoarseness or red eyes, sometimes called 'oculo-respiratory syndrome'.
+Fewer than 1 in 20 people may have oculo-respiratory syndrome (ORS).
+Symptoms of ORS include red eyes and a cough and/or sore throat and/or hoarseness.

-The influenza vaccine or flu shot given by needle cannot give you influenza.
-The vaccine contains dead influenza viruses that cannot cause infection.
+The inactivated influenza vaccine cannot give you influenza because it contains killed influenza viruses that cannot cause infection.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.